Your BJJ Guide

 Final Thoughts

 Designing your positional games makes your jiu-jitsu more intentional, dynamic, and personal.
-Instead of just following a curriculum, you create learning environments that evolve with your game and help you grow faster.
+Instead of just following a curriculum, you create learning environments that evolve with your game, helping you grow faster.

 So next time you hit the mats, don’t just roll or drill.
 Set up a game, add constraints, and train like a problem-solver.